 You are kind and gentle.

 This is my favorite, especially if you have a very gross motor developing toddler who likes to throw things, as well as hit and kick on occasion.
 I have a boy.
 Maybe it’s a boy thing.
 Regardless, reminding toddlers that they are kind and gentle little people helps when they start getting into the throwing, kicking, and hitting phase.
-It is also very helpful to say, “Can you show me how to be kind and gentle?”
+It is also very helpful to say, “Show me how to be kind and gentle.”

 You did it all by yourself!